There are many activities someone with quadriplegia after spinal cord injury can participate in for fun!

 There are also aquatic wheelchairs that are designed to go down ramps into shallow waters.

-Buoyancy keeps us afloat but for extra security, many different products (noodles, floaties, belts, vests, boogie boards, etc.) can help quadriplegics stay afloat at the pool.
-With a little getting used to, quadriplegics can learn to stay balanced and enjoy their time at the pool.
+Buoyancy keeps us afloat but for extra security, many different products (noodles, floaties, belts, vests, boogie boards, etc.) can help individuals with quadriplegia stay safe at the pool.

 Handcycling is just like bicycling except instead of pedaling with your feet, you use your hands.